 Between 1919 and 1931, Tom Simpson laid out Chiberta (1925), Morfontaine Grand Parcours (1928), Chantilly New (1929), Chantilly du Lys (1929), Deauville (Biarritz) (NLE) (18 Holes & 9 Holes in 1929), Hardelot (with P.M.
 Ross 1931).
 He also revised Morfontaine Valliere (1913), Fontainbleau (1919) and Chantilly Old (1927).

 Simpson & Co was established in 1931.
 Molly Gourlay became a partner in 1936.
 Ken (C.K.)
 Cotton and Javier Arana would later become apprentices and associates.

 Golf Architect Tom Simpson was thought to be eccentric with an artistic flair.
-He was a consummate writer, drew with pen and ink, painted with watercolour and had a passion for needlework.
-Perceived to be opinionated and self-promoting his outward appearance was balanced by with admiration for others work and contribution to the craft of golf course design.
+He was a consummate writer, drew with pen and ink, painted with watercolour, and had a passion for needlework.
+Perceived to be opinionated and self-promoting his outward appearance was balanced by admiration for others' work and contribution to the craft of golf course design.
 The evidence of such a conclusion?
 He was a mentor to others, sharing his wealth of wisdom and vision.
-Besides, he favourably mentions Colt, Abercromby and Fowler with saving golf from the Dark Ages.
+Besides, he favourably mentions Colt, Abercromby, and Fowler with saving golf from the Dark Ages.

 Read More About Tom Simpson

 The Tom Simpson Society was founded to further the knowledge of his life and work.